ShahedSabab/Face-mask-detection/README.md

 • Resnet-50 is used to train the model. <br>
 • Data augmentation (horizontal and vertical shift, flip) is performed as a preprocessing step. <br>
 • 99% accuracy is achieved while testing with hold-out images. <br>
-• OpenCV is used to detect face mask in real time.<br>
+• OpenCV is used to detect the face mask in real time.<br>

 # Training Data
 The training data of this model can be found in the following link:<br>